Midzánághá águnìlíní achievement award

-The annual Calgary Aboriginal Urban Affairs Committee (CAUAC) Aboriginal Isgaakuwa (Young Persons) Achievement Award is open to all Indigenous youth, including First Nations and non-status, Métis, and Inuit.
-Nominees must be between the ages of 14-24, and attending a junior or senior high school, or a post-secondary institution.
-As well, nominees must be living within Calgary city limits or attending a Calgary school.
+The annual Calgary Aboriginal Urban Affairs Committee (CAUAC) Midzánághá águnìlíní achievement award is open to all Indigenous young people, including First Nations and non-status, Métis, and Inuit.
+Nominees must be between the ages of 14 and 24 and attending a junior or senior high school or a post-secondary institution.
+Nominees must also live within Calgary city limits or attend a Calgary school.

-The award recipient will be also given the opportunity to represent Indigenous youth as a member of the Calgary Aboriginal Urban Affairs Committee.
+The award recipient will also be given the opportunity to represent Indigenous young people as a member of the Calgary Aboriginal Urban Affairs Committee.
 The winner of the award will receive a bursary worth $1,000.

 2024 award